Joel 2 – The Day of the LORD and the Restoration of the LORD

 i.
 Sincere repentance is to turn to God, and therefore away from our sin.

 ii.
 Sincere repentance is done with all your heart, giving everything you can in surrender to God.

 b.
-Rend your heart, and not your garments: One expression of mourning in Jewish culture is tearing the clothes.
+Rend your heart, and not your garments: One expression of mourning in Jewish culture was and is the tearing of the clothes.
 It was a way to say, “I am so overcome with grief that don’t care if my clothes are ruined and I look bad.”
-Joel knew that one could tear their garments without tearing their heart, and he describes the kind of heart-repentance that really pleases God.
+Joel knew that someone could tear their garments without tearing their heart, and he described the kind of heart-repentance that really pleases God.

 i.
 Spurgeon tells the story of a woman who came seeming to be in great sorrow, saying what a great sinner she was, but Spurgeon suspected her repentance wasn’t sincere.
 He said, “Well, if you are a sinner of course you have broken God’s laws.
 Let’s read the Ten Commandments and see which ones you have broken.”
 They started at the first: “You shall have no other gods before Me,” and Spurgeon asked her if she ever broke that commandment.
 “Oh no,” she said, “not that I know of.” “‘You shall not make any graven image’ – did you ever break that one?”
 “Never, sir,” she answered.
 As you might suppose, Spurgeon went through all Ten Commandments and she could not find a single one that she had broken, and what he suspected was true.
 She didn’t really consider herself a sinner, and she was making a show of repentance because she thought it was expected of her.

 c.
 Return to the LORD your God, for He is gracious and merciful, slow to anger, and of great kindness; and He relents from doing harm: Knowing the goodness and mercy of God is another motive for true repentance.
 We come to Him confident that He will heal and forgive, and that He may relent from the judgment He announced.